Rolikasi/digital-public-goods-map/README.md

 <h1 align="center">Map Visualization of Digital Public Goods </br>Developments and Implementations</h1>

-This is a map of digital public goods with multiple dimentions.
+This is a map visualization of digital public goods with multiple dimentions.

 ## 🤔 Rationale